wzyddg/stalker_auto-trans-tool_remake/README.md

 I'm that lazy to just put -h info here ;)

+require python 3.9 and poetry, you can pack it into .exe with pyinstaller like me.

 ————————————————————————————————————————————

 S.T.A.L.K.E.R.
 Game(X-Ray Engine) Text Auto-Translator, using with language pack generator is recommended.